The University of Texas in Houston is one of five CRNA schools in Texas. The BSN-DNP program started in May 2014.

-You’ll become proficient in the areas of pre-anesthetic assessment and evaluation, anesthesia planning, anesthesia administration and monitoring, and post-anesthesia care.
+You’ll become proficient in the areas of pre-anesthetic assessment and post-anesthesia care.

 By the time you graduate, you’ll be prepared to administer all types of anesthesia, including general, regional, local, and conscious sedation.

-During the final 16 months of the program, students rotate to clinical sites inside the Texas Medical Center, sites within the vicinity of the Texas Medical Center and suburban health care institutions.
-The clinical phase and clinical sites provide students with an exceptional clinical experience.
+During the final 16 months of the program, students rotate to clinical sites inside the Texas Medical Center, sites within the vicinity of the Texas Medical Center and clinical sites provide students with an exceptional clinical experience.

 Non-thesis options are available.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how these requirements compare to most CRNA school’s requirements.